Amr Alfiky is an award-winning photojournalist and filmmaker based in New York City. He is currently a Photographer

 Amr's work has been displayed in major international festivals including Photoville, Photo Plus Expo among others.
-In 2017, he was selected to participate in the NYT Portfolio Review, Eddie Adams Workshop and Missouri Photo Workshop in 2017.
-Beside his work as a photojournalist, Amr was a Programs Intern at the Magnum Foundation and also worked as a teacher’s assistant with Fred Ritchin, the Dean of the International Center of Photography School and James Estrin, Senior Staff Photographer and Co-Editor of The New York Times Lens.
-He is currently a student at the City University of New York Graduate School of Journalism at CUNY.
+In 2017, he was selected to participate in the New York Times Portfolio Review, Eddie Adams Workshop and Missouri Photo Workshop in 2017.
+Beside his work as a photojournalist, Amr was a Photo Intern at the Magnum Foundation and also worked as a teacher’s assistant with Fred Ritchin, the former Dean of the International Center of Photography School and James Estrin, Senior Staff Photographer and Co-Editor of The New York Times Lens.
+He is currently a Masters Candidate at the Craig Newmark Graduate School of Journalism at CUNY.
 Amr recently finished his internship at National Public Radio (NPR) in Washington, D.C.
 He currently works as a photo intern at the Associated Press in Chicago.
 In late 2019, he joined ABC News as a freelance photo editor in New York.

 Photo Credits: Cory Rice